juliuswunderlich/delaycam/README.md

 - macbook pro 2018

 ## Description
-Quick python script to delay the video stream of your camera by a given amount.
+Quick python script to delay the playback of the video stream of your camera by a given amount.
-I use this to check myself for correct execution without having to press record and pause, while performing sports.
+I use this to check myself for correct execution while performing sports, without having to press record and pause.